Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 If you’re visiting Dubai during Ramadan or are a new resident in the city, know your Ramadan etiquette.
 This will ensure your time in the city during this special month is wonderful!

-Here are some of Dubai’s most important do’s and don’ts during Ramadan.
+Here are some of the most important Dubai Ramadan rules and etiquette to observe during this holy time.

 CAN YOU EAT IN DUBAI DURING RAMADAN?